ODaal/Basic_RayTracing/README.md

     description: >
       Performs ray-sphere intersection tests using Q18.14 fixed-point math.
-      Computes object surface normals for shading and uses a square root module (4 in parallel) to solve quadratic intersection equations.
+      Computes object surface normals for shading and uses a square root module (5 in parallel) to solve quadratic intersection equations.
-      Mathematical computation are parallelized (4 modules), delays are being solved using FIFOs
+      Mathematical computation are parallelized (square root and inverse), delays are being solved using FIFOs

   - "🌞 Shading Module"
     description: >